-Our credit facility prohibits us from paying, in any fiscal year, dividends in excess of 25% of our net income from the prior fiscal year.
+Our credit facility prohibits us from paying, in any fiscal year, stock redemptions and dividends in excess of 25% of our net income from the prior fiscal year.
+A waiver of the 25% limitation for 2015 and 2016, should it apply, was obtained from the lender.
 This facility also contains restrictive covenants which, among other matters, require us to maintain compliance with cash flow leverage and fixed charge coverage ratios.
-We were in compliance with all of these covenants at December 31, 2014.
+We were in compliance with all covenants at December 31, 2015.